Terry Pratchett: Works about Pratchett

-A BBC docudrama based on Pratchett's life.
-Terry Pratchett: Back In Black was broadcast in February 2017 and starred Paul Kaye as Pratchett.
+A BBC docudrama based on Pratchett's life, Terry Pratchett: Back In Black, was broadcast in February 2017, starring Paul Kaye as Pratchett.
 Neil Gaiman was involved with the project which used Pratchett's own words.
-Terry's long term assistant Rob Wilkins stated that Terry was working on this documentary before he died, and according to the BBC, finishing it would "show the author was still having the last laugh".
+Pratchett's assistant, Rob Wilkins, said that Pratchett was working on this documentary before he died.
+According to the BBC, finishing it would "show the author was still having the last laugh".